skip-mev/docs/docs/pob/2-searcher-docs.md

 1. The **`Transactions`** they want executed at the top of block.
    - Transactions will be executed in the order they are specified in the message.
-   - The transactions included must be the raw bytes the transaction.
+   - Each transactions included must be the raw bytes of the transaction.
 2. The **`Bidder`** who is bidding for top of block execution.
    - This must be the same account that signs the transaction.
 3. The **`Bid`** they want to send alongside the bundle.